Self-testing code

 Self-testing code is software that incorporates built-in tests (see test-first development).

+Perl packages will run their self tests when they are installed using CPAN.
+This ensures that they run successfully in the local environment.
+(There is also a testing community that tests new packages and updated packages on many different platforms.)

 In Java, to execute a unit test from the command line, a class can have methods like the following.